 Mali Sub-National Governance Project

 Mali’s political environment is characterized by a lack of capacity and accountability; poor intergovernmental coordination; weak communication between national and subnational governments and civil society; and gender inequality and gaps in access.
 To overcome these challenges, the U.S. Agency for International Development (USAID) funded the Mali Sub-National Governance Project (SNGP) to advance Mali’s decentralization process by creating and institutionalizing effective financial and asset management procedures, containing corruption and improving overall operational efficiency in the management of Mali’s financial resources between Bamako and the administrative regions.
-The project aims to ensure that public funds intended for decentralized services are delivered effectively and transparently.
-The five-year SNGP builds on progress from earlier projects implemented by Tetra Tech, the Shared Governance Program (PGP) and PGP2.
-It covers all the administrative regions of Mali and several central government institutions.
+The project aimed to ensure that public funds intended for decentralized services were delivered effectively and transparently.
+The five-year SNGP built on progress from earlier projects implemented by Tetra Tech, the Shared Governance Program (PGP) and PGP2.
+It covered all the administrative regions of Mali and several central government institutions.

 - Component 1: Strengthen national and regional public financial management (PFM) systems